nasan92/learnpowershell/07_Filtering-Comparisons/LAB_Filtering.md

 - Display all EXE files under C:\Windows\System32 that are larger than 10 MB.
 - Display the five largest files in your Downloads folder
-- Display the name an the VirtualMemorySize(VM) of 10 most virtual memory hungry processes
+- Display the name and the VirtualMemorySize(VM) of 10 most virtual memory hungry processes